GRAPHIC DESIGN AT KING GEORGE V COLLEGE

 This is an exciting, innovative and challenging course.
 You will be expected to develop an open and exploratory approach to your work and to develop informed design skills, with an increasing awareness of contemporary issues.

-Minimum of 4 GCSEs at grades 9-5 (A*-B) including a 4 or above (Grade C) in GCSE Maths or English.
+5 GCSEs at grades 9-5 (A*-B) including English Language and a 4 or above (Grade C) in GCSE Maths.
 For Graphic Design you will need a Grade 4 in an Art based GCSE (excluding Design & Technology).
 If you do not have GCSE Art you can complete a task set by the Art Department.

 As part of the learning experience you can expect a wealth of visiting designer workshops, local and international trips such as Paris, Barcelona and New York, and lots of other creative and artistic experiences.